fireayehu/chapa-nodejs/README.md

 // Or with options

 const tx_ref = await chapa.genTxRef({
-  removePrefix: false // defaults to `false`
+  removePrefix: false, // defaults to `false`
   prefix: 'TX', // defaults to `TX`
   size: 20, // defaults to `15`
 });